iip-ecosphere/platform/platform/configuration/configuration/README.md

 ## Prerequisites

-For running the tests locally, you need a Python 3.9 with all IIP-Python dependencies (at least PyYaml, pyflakes - see platform handbook and [Install Package](https://github.com/iip-ecosphere/platform/tree/main/platform/tools/Install)) installed.
+For running the tests locally, you need a Python 3.9 with all IIP-Python dependencies (see platform handbook and [Install Package](https://github.com/iip-ecosphere/platform/tree/main/platform/tools/Install)) installed.
 On Windows, this can easily be obtained from the Microsoft Store.

 For running the container tests, you need Docker and LXC (Linux only).
 To bypass the container creation in either case, use `-Deasy.docker.failOnError=false` to disable failure reporting during Docker instantiator execution or `-Deasy.lxc.failOnError=false` to disable failure reporting for the LXC instantiator.
 The instantiation process shall then run anyway and produce the related artifacts, e.g., Dockerfiles or LXC templates, but no container images are created/deployed.